Speech & Swallowing Support for Head and Neck Cancer Survivors

 • Aspiration (food going into the airway/down the wrong pipe).

-Many of these problems are from muscle loss (atrophy) in the head and neck area from lack of use or damage from treatment.
+Many of these problems are from muscle loss (atrophy) in the head and neck area because of lack of use or damage from treatment.
 Tissue damage from radiation can happen years after treatment.

 What are the treatments for swallowing problems?

-• Swallowing (eating/drinking) and exercises are the best way to prevent swallowing problems.
+• Swallowing (eating/drinking) and exercises are the best ways to prevent swallowing problems.

 • Electrical stimulation can be used for some patients to maximize the effect of the exercises.
 This is not an option for everyone, so talk with your providers.

-• Products (saliva substitute, saliva stimulants), increasing liquids, and making changes to your diet to cope with xerostomia (dry mouth).
+• Products (saliva substitute, saliva stimulants), drinking more liquids, and making changes to your diet to cope with xerostomia (dry mouth).

 What are the possible speech changes after treatment for head and neck cancer?